CERT-MC/USB-whitelisting/README.md

     09/02/18-15:09:16 - USB device plugged : /dev/sdb1 (1604000000033) - user bob  - connection allowed
     09/02/18-15:10:04 - USB device unplugged :  (1604000000033) - user bob

-If you wish to warn the sysadmin each time a unknow USB device is plugged to the system, you can configure the USB.SH script
+If you wish to warn the sysadmin, each time a unknow USB device is plugged to the system, you can configure the USB.SH script as below.

     mailadmin=true
 	alertdest="root@localhost"